Healthcare Administration Degree Program

 By earning a Healthcare Administration degree, you can graduate with a knowledge of healthcare policy and the technological landscape, as well as business skills that can be applied in the complex health services sector.
 This combination of skills, along with a familiarity with the terminology and structure of our current healthcare system, provides a strong foundation for a healthcare administration career.

 Graduation Requirements: 8 full-time semesters, 126 credit hours

 Flexible Study: Take your classes at a DeVry campus location, through a mix of online and on campus classes, or via our online degree programs.
 Each term you can choose the mix of classes that helps you balance personal priorities and keeps you moving toward your goals.
 Please note that program and course availability varies by location.

-Our bachelor's degree in Healthcare Administration may include these career-focused courses:
+Our Healthcare Administration degree program may include these career-focused courses:

 - Introduction to Health Services Management – Examine key trends and influences on healthcare services and professions to gain an overarching view of how the unique characteristics of the U.S. healthcare system interrelate.